joemoose/dungeoneers.d20/docs/3 How to Play.md

 If you want to retreat to an adjacent zone while an enemy occupies your zone, you must first make a successful STR *or* DEX check to disengage from the fight.
 If you fail, the enemy makes a free attack as you move out of the zone.

-An attribute check is not required if you have allies in the zone that haven’t yet taken an action.
+An attribute check is not required if you have allies in the zone that haven’t yet taken action.

 ## Hit Points and Damage